How to Read a Skincare Label Without Getting Confused

 Examples include:

-They’re necessary in many products, but you want to watch out for the irritating ones, especially if you have sensitive skin.
+They’re necessary in many products, but you want to watch out for the potentially sensitizing ingredients for some people, especially if you have sensitive skin.
+A huge part of mastering how to read a skincare label is identifying potential irritants like drying alcohols or synthetic fragrances.

 Ingredients to Watch Out For